jhpyle/docassemble/_docs/playground.md

 upper-right-hand corner that will upload the document you are editing to the [Templates folder] of the Playground.
 After the upload, it will refresh the sidebar.
-This can be helpful because if the interview you are working on uses the .docx template you are editing, the variables that you are referencing in the .docx file will be reflected in the sidebar.
+This can be helpful because if the interview you are working on uses the DOCX template you are editing, the variables that you are referencing in the DOCX file will be reflected in the sidebar.

 ### <a name="word addin autocomplete"></a>Autocomplete